Your Guide To Rhodes Island, Greece

 From an architectural point of view, the huge palace has characteristic spherical towers and a magnificent arched gate.
 It has over 150 rooms with spectacular marble floors, sumptuous carpets, lavish furniture, and extraordinary Oriental decorative objects.

-Acropolis Of Rhodes
+3. Acropolis Of Rhodes

-It is also close to Rhodes Town; exploring the ancient Acropolis of Rhodes, located on Mount Smith is a good idea.
+It is also close to Rhodes Town; exploring the ancient Acropolis of Rhodes on Mount Smith is a good idea.
 The fantastic archaeological site dates back to Hellenistic times.
 It used to host a myriad of sanctuaries and temples, public buildings, and imposing structures such as a theater and a marketplace.

 Most of the public buildings were strategically built on precipitous terraces.
-This is why you will not find fortifications in this ancient acropolis.
+This is why you will not find fortifications in this ancient Acropolis.

 The site represents one of the country’s finest examples of Hellenistic towns, and much of it is still to be unearthed.
 However, visitors can discover some remarkable monuments, including the Temple of Athena Polias and Zeus Polieus, featuring massive Doric columns and porticoes.

-Acropolis Of Lindos
+5. Acropolis Of Lindos

 Acropolis Of Lindos, Rhodes, Greece